-Install each push button sign on the station assembly to reflect the proper intention of the pedestrian movement.
+• Install each push button sign on the station assembly to reflect the proper intention of the pedestrian movement.

-• The pay items for furnish and install Push Button Station Assembly with Sign will be measured using the EACH unit and includes furnishing and installing the Push Button, Push Button

-Assembly and Sign, dual mounting brackets, and ALL mounting hardware, internal electrical connections and ALL required incidental hardware.
+The pay items for furnish and install Push Button Station Assembly with Sign will be measured using the EACH unit and includes furnishing and installing the Push Button, Push Button Assembly and Sign as specified on the plans and including ALL mounting hardware, internal electrical connections and ALL required incidental hardware.